AnthonyMaret/project13/README.md

 - Explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
 - Installed docker.io, python3, and the docker pip3 module
 - Increased the system's virtual memory, and then configured it to use the extra memory
-- Luanched the docker elk container, and configured it so that it ran on the ports 5601,9200 and 5044
+- Launched the docker elk container, and configured it so that it ran on the ports 5601,9200 and 5044
 - Enabled docker to start on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.